airr-community/airr-standards/docs/cairr/overview.rst

 Tell Us About It
 ----------------

 Please let us know how it went!
-If you are willing, we'd love to have your comments in a `short survey
+If you are willing, we would love to have your comments in a `short survey
 <https://www.surveymonkey.com/r/your-metadata-experience>`_, it should just
 take 5 minutes or so.